Alcohol and Health

 • Moonshine is a type of liquor often associated with illegal, homemade production, although some commercial distillers make regulated versions.

-• Moonshine is risky to produce, often dangerous to consume, and different from other types of hard liquor.
+• Moonshine is risky to produce and often dangerous to consume, and is different from other types of hard liquor.

 • The Reframe app can guide you on your journey as you take control of your drinking habits and navigate toward healthier options.

 The definition of moonshine is confusing at best.
 You may be thinking, “Isn’t moonshine that drink that can make you blind?”
-Or maybe you think of it as the famous Prohibition era booze that people made at home in their bathtubs.
-Even the hip-hop and country music star Nelly was a bit confused on the “moonshine” label as he crafted his own celebrity “moonshine” last year, which really consisted more of a fruity, lower-proof spirit than the traditional moonshine whiskey.
+Or maybe you think of it as the famous Prohibition-era booze people made at home in their bathtubs.
+Even the hip-hop and country music star Nelly was a bit confused on the “moonshine” label, as he crafted his own celebrity “moonshine” last year, which really consisted more of a fruity, lower-proof spirit than the traditional moonshine whiskey.

 Many people think of moonshine as some sort of off-limits alcohol, but it’s also a term for a class of unaged whiskey.

 So, what exactly makes moonshine, moonshine?
+What is moonshine made out of?
+And can moonshine make you blind?
 Let’s dive in and explore the difference between the two definitions of moonshine and learn about the dangers of moonshine production and consumption.

 What Is Moonshine?